Northern Cyprus–European Union relations: Status in the EU

 As of 2018, the EU recognises the north as being outside the control of the Greek Cypriot–led government of the Republic and hence is temporarily exempt from EU legislation.
 The euro also does not officially circulate in the north (although it does have widespread usage) and the Schengen agreement is not in effect in Cyprus due to complications in security at the external border to the north.
 The free movement of goods, capital, services and people is also not in effect.
 Turkish Cypriots are considered citizens of the European Union as the EU considers them Cypriot citizens, merely living in a part of Cyprus outside of the control of the Republic of Cyprus.

 However, seats in the European Parliament are allocated based on the population of both north and south Cyprus together.
 Turkish Cypriots that hold citizenship of the Republic of Cyprus are allowed to vote and be candidates.

 Naturalised citizens of TRNC or foreigners carrying a passport stamped by TRNC authorities may be refused entry by the Republic of Cyprus or Greece, although after the accession of the Republic of Cyprus to the EU such restrictions have been eased following confidence-building measures between Athens and Ankara and the partial opening of the UN-controlled line by TRNC authorities.
 The Republic of Cyprus also allows passage across the Green Line from the part of Nicosia that it controls, as well as a few other selected crossing points, since TRNC does not leave entry stamps in the passport for such visits.
-Since May 2004 some tourists have taken to flying to the Republic of Cyprus directly then crossing the green line to holiday in northern Cyprus.
+Since May 2004, some tourists have taken to flying to the Republic of Cyprus directly, then crossing the green line to holiday in northern Cyprus.

 Euro

-The northern part of Cyprus is legally part of the EU, but law is suspended due to it being under the control of the Turkish Government since the 1974 illegal invasion and occupation of the country, which the EU does not recognise.
+The northern part of Cyprus is legally part of the EU, but law is suspended due to it being under the control of the Northern Cypriot Government since the 1974 invasion and occupation of the country, which the EU does not recognise.
 The North uses the Turkish lira instead of the euro, although the euro circulates alongside the lira and other currencies.
 On the resolution of the Cyprus dispute and the reunification of the island, the euro would become the official currency of the occupied area as well.
-Adoption by the illegal government that occupy the north of the island would be the first time the euro has replaced use of another currency that hasn't ceased to exist after euro adoption.
+If Northern Cyprus adopted the euro, it would be the first time the euro replaced the use of another currency that hasn't ceased to exist after euro adoption.
 Euro adoption would help to address inflation in the North by bringing in price stability.
 Cypriot euro coins already bear the name of Cyprus in both Greek and Turkish, displaying representations of natural and ancient Cypriot history.